 What Should I Do: the FBI Raided My Office?

 Indeed, a search warrant is a meaningful and severe event in a federal criminal investigation.
 The key, however, is to rationalize and analyze the government’s tactics and to develop a proven and effective defense plan immediately— rather than hesitating and thinking that the case will go away by itself.

-At What Point Should I Hire A New Mexico Federal Criminal Lawyer?
+At What Point Should I Hire A New Mexico Federal Criminal Defense Lawyer?

-Perhaps the biggest mistake clients make in government investigations is to hesitate to hire experienced New Mexico federal criminal defense attorneys.
+Perhaps the biggest mistake clients make in government investigations is to hesitate to hire experienced New Mexico federal criminal defense lawyers.
 Be it due to a denial, be it because of insecurity, there is no good reason to wait and to allow the government to build a case against you— at a time when a good federal defense lawyer can shut down the entire investigation before it gets out of control.
-866-Hire-Nick
+855-791-1595

 What Type of Federal Cases Does Nick Handle?

 Nick has handled hundreds of federal cases, federal grand jury subpoenas, target letters from the Department of Justice, and cases involving the FBI, the DEA, the IRS, the Department of Justice, the Department of Defense, the Department of Health and Human Services, the Department of Labor, the Department of Homeland Security, and many more.
 Nick has defended any imaginable kind of healthcare fraud including opioid overdoses, prescription abuse, Medicare fraud, Medicaid fraud, False Claims Act investigations, whistleblower cases, Civil Investigative Demands, mail fraud, wire fraud, tax fraud, money laundering, computer crimes, and many more.

 How Can I Get in Touch With Nick?